 GCAC Scholarship Overview

-Student scholarship applicants must complete the travel application (click link and scroll down to select the program you wish to attend and apply) and items 1, 2, and 3 (BELOW) prior to their departure date.
-Travel applications require a 10% program deposit and proof of submission of current passport and/or screenshot of passport application.
-After submitting the travel application, follow the steps below to apply for a GCAC Scholarship.
+Student scholarship applicants must complete the program/travel application and items 1, 2, and 3 (BELOW).
+Program/travel applications require a 10% program deposit.
+After submitting the program travel application, follow the steps below to apply for a GCAC Scholarship.

 - Complete the GCAC Scholarship Application (see button above).

 - Earn 60/100 hours required to earn the Bronze President’s Volunteer Service Award (minimum).
-The final 40 hours of service will be completed with our international nonprofit partners (see section below).
+The final 40 hours of service will be completed with our international nonprofit partners.

 - Enroll in Global Service Learning and Citizenship: GST 140-440 (for three hours of college credit or audit) at Bethel University (see section below).

-- Questions?
-Need help?
-GCAC wants you to go and grow with us!
+- GCAC wants you to go and grow with us!
 If you have questions, please reach out and ask.
 Contact us at firstname.lastname@example.org

 Earn the President's Volunteer Service Award